 Learn About Pneumonia

 Pneumonia is an infection in one or both of your lungs caused by germs.
 It can be spread by coughing, sneezing or even breathing.
-Understand what pneumonia is, get facts about pneumonia, learn how it affects your lungs and find out how serious it is.Learn more
+Understand what pneumonia is, what causes it, and different risk factors.Learn more

 Pneumonia can be prevented.
 See how you can reduce your risk of getting pneumonia by following a few simple steps, including getting vaccinated and good health habits.Learn more

 Questions to Ask Your Doctor about Pneumonia

 Here are five important questions to ask your doctor about pneumonia.Learn more

 Sign up for the latest lung health news sent right to your inbox.

 Join more than 500,000 people who receive research updates, inspiring stories, health information and more.